pyrotek45/avon/tutorial/TUTORIAL.md

 When you interpolate a list in a template, each item appears on its own line.
 This eliminates copy-paste even in a single file.

-**Language Agnostic:** Avon works with **any text format**—YAML, JSON, shell scripts, code, configs, documentation, or dotfiles.
+Language Agnostic: Avon works with any text format—YAML, JSON, shell scripts, code, configs, documentation, or dotfiles.
 It brings variables, functions, and 89+ built-in utilities to any file, making even single files more powerful.

-**Runtime Type Safety:** Avon doesn't deploy if there's a type error.
+Runtime Type Safety: Avon won't deploy if there's a type error.
 No static types needed—if a type error occurs, deployment simply doesn't happen.
-This flexible approach brings type safety to any file without the complexity of compile-time type systems.
+Sleep soundly knowing your configs are valid.
+(Unlike that bash script you wrote at 2am.)

-**Built-in Utilities:** Avon comes with 89+ built-in functions for string operations, list operations (map, filter, fold, sort, unique, range), formatting (15 functions), date/time operations, JSON manipulation, file I/O, and HTML/Markdown helpers.
-These utilities make any file more powerful, even if you're just managing a single config.
+Built-in Utilities: Avon comes with 89+ built-in functions for string operations, list operations (map, filter, fold, sort, unique, range), formatting (15 functions), date/time operations, JSON manipulation, file I/O, and HTML/Markdown helpers.

-**Debugging Tools:** Use `trace`, `debug`, `assert`, and the `--debug` flag to troubleshoot quickly, whether you're working with complex infrastructure or a simple config file.
+Debugging Tools: Use `trace`, `debug`, `assert`, and the `--debug` flag to troubleshoot quickly.

 ---